lifeasageek/snu-software-security-public/lab-assign-setup/README.md

 - Instructor: [Byoungyoung Lee](https://lifeasageek.github.io/) (byoungyoung@snu.ac.kr)
 - TA: Hyunjun Kim (hjkim@sor.snu.ac.kr)

-Our lab assignments require you to have an access to Linux-based machine.
-Specifically, you need to install [vagrant](https://www.vagrantup.com/docs/installation/) on your own machine (check vagrant document to install it on your OS).
+Our lab assignments require you to have an access to a machine running Ubuntu.
+This environment setup guides you to install the virtual machine running Ubuntu.

+First, you will need to install [vagrant](https://www.vagrantup.com/docs/installation/) on your own machine (check vagrant document to install it on your OS).